 Research Workshop Coordinators

-Every spring, a request for Research Workshop Coordinators is circulated among current graduate minor students.
-Interested applicants meet individually with the Program Coordinator to discuss their availability to attend and moderate the workshops.
-Two candidates are selected by the Program Coordinator, in consultation with the Director of Graduate Studies.
-The final candidates must be detail-oriented and able to work together, but independent of the Program Coordinator, in managing the workshop schedule and related materials.
+Every spring, a call for Research Workshop Coordinators is circulated among current Gender Studies graduate minor students.
+To apply, interested students should email email@example.com.
+Applicants meet individually with the Program Coordinator to discuss their availability to attend and moderate the scheduled workshops.
+Applicants must be in good standing with the Program.
+In consultation with the Director of Graduate Studies, the Program Coordinator selects the two finalists.

 Mayra Cano (PhD English)